Anencephaly: Prognosis

 There is no cure or standard treatment for anencephaly.
 Prognosis is extremely poor, as many anencephalic fetuses do not survive birth and infants that are not stillborn will usually die within a few hours or days after birth from cardiorespiratory arrest.

 In 2023, Menekse and colleagues reported what they described as the first surgical procedure performed on an infant with anencephaly who survived beyond the neonatal period.
 The case involved a multidisciplinary approach and neurosurgical intervention aimed at improving the patient's quality of life.

+In extremely rare cases, an infant with anencephaly may live longer than anticipated even without medical intervention.
+In 2016, a 28-month-old infant with anencephaly was reported who had received no medical interventions besides antiseizure medication.
+She was reportedly able to independently feed out of a bottle and smile, but otherwise did not reach any other milestones.

 Epidemiology

-As of 2024, anencephaly occurs in about 1 out of every 5250 births in the United States.
-In 1990, rates in Nigeria were estimated at 3 per 10,000.
-Meanwhile, rates in Ghana were estimated at 8 per 10,000 in 1992, and rates in China were estimated at 5 per 10,000 in 2005.
+As of 2024, anencephaly occurs in about 1 out of every 5250 births (0.019%) in the United States.
+In 1990, rates in Nigeria were estimated at 3 per 10,000 (0.03%).
+Meanwhile, rates in Ghana were estimated at 8 per 10,000 (0.08%) in 1992, and rates in China were estimated at 5 per 10,000 (0.05%) in 2005.

 A high anencephaly rate of 19.7 per 10,000 live births was found in 1990/1991 in Brownsville, Texas.
 A cluster of cases made national headlines and prompted a public health investigation and the Texas Neural Tube Defect Project.
-It was found, that neural tube defects in general, including spina bifida, and encephalocele had been occurring in Mexican-American women undetected for years in the area.
+It was found that neural tube defects in general, including spina bifida, and encephalocele had been occurring in Mexican-American women undetected for years in the area.
 Subsequently, multiple risk factors were found, foremost folic acid deficiency, low serum vitamin B12, high serum homocysteine levels, and obesity independently contributed to risk.
 Increasing dietary folate intake had a protective effect.

 Research has suggested that, overall, female babies are more likely to be affected by the disorder.